 With that backdrop, we find some today teaching that Jesus already returned.
-A movement called ‘Preterism‘, aka ‘AD70 doctrine’, teaches that Jesus already returned with the destruction of the Jewish temple in AD70.
+A movement called ‘Preterism‘, aka ‘AD70 doctrine‘, teaches that Jesus already returned with the destruction of the Jewish temple in AD70.
 This teaching is conditioned on several false premises including a misunderstanding about the nature of the kingdom of God and when it was established.
-However, the central premise leading to the false conclusion that Jesus already returned seems to rest on several ‘timing’ statements made by New Testament writers.
+However, the central premise of this false gospel that Jesus already returned rests precariously on several ‘timing’ statements made by New Testament writers.

 How Scripture answers "Has Jesus already returned (Revelation 22:20)?"

-Basing a conclusion that Jesus already returned in AD70 (or any other time) because of Jesus1,4 and other New Testament writers’ statements3,5,7,11 would be false for several reasons:
+Concluding that Jesus already returned in AD70 (or any other time) because of Jesus1,4,12 and/or other New Testament writers’ statements3,5,7 would be misguided for several reasons:

 - None of the New Testament writers knew when Jesus was returning2.
-If no one knew the timing of “that day”, then these writers weren’t only being deceitful by offering something of which they knew nothing about, but they were testing God!
+If no one knew the timing of “that day”, then these writers weren’t only being deceitful by offering something of which they knew nothing, but they were testing God!

 - If Jesus already returned, then what does the Christian do with Jesus’ admonition2 and all the other inspired writers’ points to remain strong?
 Do we just disregard, and thus disregard the need to remain patient and vigilant in our faithb?
 NO, because Jesus is “coming soon”1!

 No, Jesus has not already returned.
-Rather, it is His second coming8, not the third, that happens next.
-We don’t need to worry about it but only follow Him10 and remain strong3,5,7,9,11.
+Rather, it is His second coming8, not the third, that happens next and it will be obvious to all11.
+We only need to worry about following Him10 and remaining strong and ready3,5,7,9,13.
 Will you be ready?

 Answer built on scripture-blocks below